brunobord/skyfield-data/README.md

 make install-dev
 ```

-*Note:* This project is, and should be compatible with Python 2.6/2.7 and Python 3.5+, to be kept the same Python compatiblity that `skyfield` has.
+*Note:* This project is, and should be compatible with Python 2.7 and Python 3.5+, to keep the same Python compatiblity that `skyfield` has.

+**WARNING!**: This project is not compatible with Python 2.6.

 ## Copyright